mergen-sergio/DBest/tutorial/3-creating-query-tree.md

 A query tree is constructed by adding nodes to the editor, connecting them, and configuring their properties.

+The image below shows the tool.
+THe left panel contains the data nodes, while the right panel contains the available operators.

 ## Adding Nodes to the Editor

 1. **Adding Operator Nodes**: